barbierlu/Pacman/README.md

 # Pacman

-Starting as a simple implementation of the arcade game Pacman, this repo will develop to have multiplayer capabilities over a server as well as become a platform to practice and develop machine learning techniques.
+My own simple implementation of the arcade game Pacman.
+I'll use the python library Pygame to implement a single player mode, and then further use to the framework to train a neural net based on the rewards of more time and points.

 ## Status

-Development will begin in February 2018 when I begin studying machine learning
+Developing Single Player
+Laying out class defs